wanelo/wanelo.github.io/_drafts/a-story-of-counting.md

 UPDATE `users` SET `saves_count` = COALESCE(`saves_count`, 0) + 1 WHERE (`id` = 1067)
 ```

-## Back to full counts, but buffered
+## Back to Full Counts, but Buffered

 We're now in a situation when the same rows are being updated at the same time or close to the
 same time.
 We need to solve the locking or else the number of errors being thrown by update or